 One member of the Council voluntarily abstained from the discussion and subsequent vote of the grant proposal due to a conflict of interest in accordance with the Bylaws.
 The written proposal to approve the grant was passed by the Council following the approval of more than half the active Council members eligible to vote in accordance with the Bylaws.

 A Council member highlighted that the delegation of FORT within the Forta Network is currently limited.
 The Council member explained that introducing smart contracts for delegators to assign delegated stake to node owners, and allowing node owners to distribute the delegated stakes to their nodes could increase the security and reliability of the Network.
 The Council member further explained that modifying scan node rewards in order to distribute rewards to node owners proportionally based on the number of bots assigned while still factoring in the SLA score of the nodes would allow scan nodes with higher stakes to receive new bot assignments before scan nodes with equal or lower SLA scores and allow the Network to better prioritize work assignments.
 The Council member also noted that the Forta app could be updated to allow node owners and delegators to manage and track their rewards, and allow node owners to manage the stakes delegated to them.

 The Council agreed with the idea of delegated staking generally, and it was suggested that a more formal written proposal be submitted to the Council following the meeting containing further details and that could potentially be put to a vote of FORT token holders using the Forta Snapshot in accordance with the Forta Proposal Process.

 Following the meeting, a Council member submitted a proposal to have FORT token holders vote in accordance with the Forta Proposal Process on whether to:

-The written proposal to put the matters relating to detection bots to a vote of FORT token holders pursuant to the FPP was passed by the Council following approval of more than half of the active Council members in accordance with the Bylaws
+The written proposal to put the matters relating to node delegated staking to a vote of FORT token holders pursuant to the FPP was passed by the Council following approval of more than half of the active Council members in accordance with the Bylaws.